rayjolt/100-days-of-code/log.md

 **Today's Progress**: Spent all of my time today learning about matrices on Khan Academy.

 **Thoughts:** It turns out that after 18 years you forget how to do matrix multiplication.
 I still have a way to go to get back up to speed, but hopefully I can mostly do that tomorrow.

+### Day 4: 24 March 2018

+**Today's Progress**: Also spent all of my time today learning about matrices on Khan Academy.
+This is becoming a theme.
+I covered 2D matrix transformations, and matrix inverses and determinants.

+**Thoughts:** I was blown away by learning about matrix transformations, and realising that they basically underpin all of 3D computer graphics.
+When I get as far as matrix transposes I should be able to understand what's going on in the week 2 machine learning videos, so I'll switch back to Andrew Ng's course at that point.